AnthonyLedesma/JS-Library-App/README.md

 -Render function will display array into HTML elements visible in browser.

 -formCheck function contains logic to find invalid values being passed to form.

+-Application stores books in persistant localStorage in browser.

+-Delete button added for each card element.